thautwarm/MLStyle.jl/docs/why.md

 end # => true
 ```

-Note, MLStyle.jl is not a superset of MacroToos.jl, though it provides something useful for AST manipulations.
+Note, MLStyle.jl is not a superset of MacroTools.jl, though it provides something useful for AST manipulations.
 Besides, in terms of extracting sub-structures from a given AST, you get an orders of magnitude speed up against using MacroTools.jl.

 (TODO)